bbolker/testing_bias_distribution/CMS.md

 - ($+$) Testing process is characterized by one parameter $\phi$
 - ($+$) Simple and interpretable mechanism with flexibility
 - ($-$) Highly rely on the assumption for testing priority
-	- Might only proper for limited number of tests
+	- Might only be proper for limited number of tests
 - ($-$) Hard to interpret, measure and change $\phi$ in real-world
 	- Can only get from fitting
-	- Not idea for fitting a changing $\phi$
+	- Not ideal for fitting a changing $\phi$
-	- Hard to Modeling testing policy change
+	- Hard to model testing policy change
 - ($-$) Numerical overflow
 - ($-$) Performance concern for fitting data to dynamics
 	- Prevalence $Y$ changing will change the distribution